TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

 .. class:: OpenerDirector()

-   The :class:`OpenerDirector` class opens URLs via :class:`BaseHandler`\ s chained together.
-It manages the chaining of handlers, and recovery from errors.
+   The :class:`OpenerDirector` kundi opens URLs via :class:`BaseHandler`\ s chained together.
+It manages the chaining of handlers, and recovery kutoka errors.

 .. class:: BaseHandler()

-   This is the base class for all registered handlers --- and handles only the simple mechanics of registration.
+   This is the base kundi for all registered handlers --- and handles only the simple mechanics of registration.

 .. class:: HTTPDefaultErrorHandler()

-   A class which defines a default handler for HTTP error responses; all responses are turned into :exc:`~urllib.error.HTTPError` exceptions.
+   A kundi which defines a default handler for HTTP error responses; all responses are turned into :exc:`~urllib.error.HTTPError` exceptions.

 .. class:: HTTPRedirectHandler()

-   A class to handle redirections.
+   A kundi to handle redirections.

 .. class:: HTTPCookieProcessor(cookiejar=None)

-   A class to handle HTTP Cookies.
+   A kundi to handle HTTP Cookies.

 .. class:: ProxyHandler(proxies=None)

    Cause requests to go through a proxy.
 If *proxies* is given, it must be a dictionary mapping protocol names to URLs of proxies.
-The default is to read the list of proxies from the environment variables ``<protocol>_proxy``.
-If no proxy environment variables are set, then in a Windows environment proxy settings are obtained from the registry's Internet Settings section, and in a Mac OS X environment proxy information is retrieved from the OS X System Configuration Framework.
+The default is to read the list of proxies kutoka the environment variables ``<protocol>_proxy``.
+If no proxy environment variables are set, then in a Windows environment proxy settings are obtained kutoka the registry's Internet Settings section, and in a Mac OS X environment proxy information is retrieved kutoka the OS X System Configuration Framework.

    To disable autodetected proxy pass an empty dictionary.